-An employee has a right of appeal against both first and final written warnings issued by the Principal.
+An employee has a right of appeal against both first and final written warnings.
+There is no right of appeal against a verbal warning, if one has been given.

-The employee's notice of appeal, stating the grounds against a decision to dismiss, should be sent to the Clerk to the Governance Board within 5 working days (seven consecutive days out of term time) of the receipt of the written decision.
+The employee's notice of appeal, stating the grounds against a decision to dismiss, should be sent to the Clerk to the Governance Board within five working days (seven calendar days if sent outside of term time) of the receipt of the written decision.
 The appeal must clearly set out the reasons for appeal which should relate to any of the following:

 - procedure how procedural irregularities are alleged to have occurred; - facts how the facts on which the decision was based are misinterpreted or disregarded or incomplete.
-Any additional new evidence should be provided; - decision why the act(s) of misconduct do not justify the level of disciplinary action taken or the act was one of misconduct rather than gross misconduct.
+Any additional new evidence should be provided; and - decision why the act(s) of misconduct do not justify the level of disciplinary action taken or the act was one of misconduct rather than gross misconduct.

 Appeal hearings will be held as soon as possible after the receipt of the appeal.
-The Academy will give written notice of the date, time and place of the appeal hearing.
+The Academy Trust will give written notice of the date, time and place of the appeal hearing.